Kimoby Pay is a fast and easy way to settle your invoices. Learn more about the simple payment solution with our frequently asked questions, below.

 4. How do I handle disputes?

-You’ll work directly with Kimoby to handle any disputes or refund requests.
-However, Kimoby is by no means liable for conflicts between you and your clients concerning an amount, non-payment, or any other billing-related issue (See sections 3-4 of Kimoby Pay's Account Agreement).
+You'll work directly with Kimoby to handle any disputes and refund requests.
+Click here to learn how to cancel a payment request or refund a customer.
+However, Kimoby is by no means liable for conflicts between you and your clients concerning an amount, non-payment, or any other billing-related issue (See sections 3-4 of Kimoby Pay's Account Agreement)

 5. How do I keep track of all these transactions?